lbralic/a3web/README.md

 Thursday: Debug and edit template as needed

+Firday: Submit template

+#### Week 13

+Sunday - Wednesday: Come up with unique design for each section of the website

+Wednesday - Satuarday: Write the content for each page and source imagery

+#### Week 14

+Sunday - Wednesday: Modify template and apply unique design elements and JavaScript to the pages as required.
+Add all website content (imagery, text, etc)

+Wednesday - Thursday: Debug website and add final touches

+Friday: Submit website

-### Website Sections
+## Website Sections

-# Pages of webpage

-### Once a template page has been created we will be splitting up the remaining pages evenly to spread out the workload.
+We have a group of 5, as such we will have a total of 10 pages.
+The theme of the website is a Environmental GIS Consulting Agency and we will be using a combination of true and made up content on the website.
+We have opted to build our own CSS and HTML templates based on elements we have learned in class and elements we like from various other websites.

-Home page
+1. Home page

-About our company
+2. About our company
+3. Values

-Meet the team (multiple pages in one – scrolling page - requires approval to determine number of pages)
+4. Meet the team - scrolling page, requires approval to determine number of pages it is equivalent to

-Projects with sub pages (Ex: programming, surveying, remote sensing, spatial analysis)

-Careers (job opportunities)
+5. Projects (sub-pages include: Surveying, Remote Sensing, Spaital Analysis)
+6. Testimonials
+7. Careers and Job Opportunities